warrickball/tomso/docs/index.rst

 The code is intended to be the minimum necessary to usefully manipulate input and output data.
 The only current requirement is *NumPy*.  *Matplotlib* is optional and only required for the command-line plotter.
-It is also *very unstable*.
-Expect the API to change drastically or completely without warning!
-Many modules are currently changing to object-oriented interfaces.
-The old methods will be dropped completely from v0.1.0.

 Installation
 ++++++++++++